Applications Now OPEN for Semester 2 2020/21

 - Develop their teaching practice based on feedback from peers

 - Develop a personal understanding of CIT’s mission statement which revolves around “student-centred learning”

 - Build their professional network by meeting and working with early career staff from across the institute

 The following provides an overview of the programme:

-We are now inviting applications from early career staff across all disciplines to participate in the second iteration of this important and exciting programme.
+We are now inviting applications from early career staff across all disciplines to participate in the third iteration of this important and exciting programme.
 Only applications submitted via our online application form, available here, will be considered - however, a template has been developed to help in the preparation of applications, which is available here.